Noble County, Oklahoma: History

-Oklahoma City bomber Timothy McVeigh was arrested in Noble County April 19, 1995, heading north bound on Interstate 35.
-McVeigh was stopped for not having a car tag on his car.
+Oklahoma City bomber Timothy McVeigh was arrested in Noble County on April 19, 1995, heading north-bound on Interstate 35.
+McVeigh was stopped for not having a license tag on his car.
 He was minutes from being released when the Noble County Sheriff's Department was notified to hold McVeigh.
 McVeigh was tried and convicted for the bombing attack that killed 168 persons and injured many more.
 He was executed in 2001.
 McVeigh's arresting officer, Charlie Hanger, was elected Noble County Sheriff in 2004.

 In 2010, the Keystone-Cushing Pipeline (Phase II) was constructed north to south through Noble County.

 Geography

-According to the U.S. Census Bureau, the county has a total area of 743 sqmi, of which 732 sqmi is land and 11 sqmi (1.4%) is water.
+According to the U.S. Census Bureau, the county has a total area of 743 sqmi, of which 11 sqmi (1.4%) are covered by water.
 The Arkansas River forms part of the county's northeastern boundary.
-Two of its tributaries, Red Rock Creek in the north and by Black Bear Creek in the south, drain the county before emptying into the Arkansas River.
+Two of its tributaries, Red Rock Creek in the north and Black Bear Creek in the south, drain the county watershed before emptying into the Arkansas River.